 After spending a couple of hours at the temples, we continued to Tam Cốc Village for lunch.

 Buffet lunch was included in the tour cost.
+A far cry from the delicious food in Hanoi but no surprise there.

 As expected, lunch wasn’t very good.
 In our experience, it rarely is on these group tours.
 Everything tasted like it had been sitting out for hours.